 Go ahead, really think!

-Chances are, you can't quite pinpoint just one.
+Chances are, you can't quite pinpoint one.
 Maybe you used your English skills to read emails, write a memo, or develop a presentation.
-Maybe the content of that presentation involved math, or psychology, or science.
-But you likely have a hard time separating the problems you solve on a daily basis into subject areas.
+Maybe the content involved math, or psychology, or science.
+But you likely have a hard time separating problems you solve on a daily basis into subject areas.

-Consider, for instance, the many ways climate change is impacting our lives.
+Consider climate change for instance.
 Effective climate change solutions will require collaboration between the disciplines of politics, economics, engineering, biology, chemistry, physics, ethics, and technology.

-At Prisma, we use an interdisciplinary approach in all of our middle school and high school curriculum.
-We believe that interdisciplinary education helps kids develop a more holistic understanding of the world, while also nurturing essential skills like critical thinking, creativity, and adaptability - all key ingredients for success in today's complex and ever-changing landscape.
+At Prisma, we use an interdisciplinary approach in our middle school and high school curriculum.
+Interdisciplinary education helps kids develop a holistic understanding of the world, while also nurturing critical thinking, creativity, and adaptability - key ingredients for success in today's complex and ever-changing landscape.

-In post, we’ll give you an inside look on why we think the future of school is multidisciplinary, including the proven benefits of interdisciplinary studies for learners.
+In this post, we’ll give you an inside look on why the future of school is multidisciplinary, including proven benefits of interdisciplinary studies for learners.
 We’ll also break down how we design our engaging interdisciplinary themes.

-Interdisciplinary learning is an educational approach that integrates knowledge and skills from different disciplines to create a more holistic, connected learning experience.
+Interdisciplinary learning is an educational approach integrating knowledge and skills from different disciplines to create a more holistic, connected learning experience.

-In an interdisciplinary learning environment, instead of having Science class, then History class, then Math class, each comprised of activities unrelated to each other, learning is organized into interdisciplinary units, that combine learning from multiple disciplines into one.
+In an interdisciplinary learning environment, instead of having Science class, then History class, then Math class, each comprised of activities unrelated to each other, learning is organized into interdisciplinary units, combining learning from multiple disciplines into one.

-Let’s use as an example one of our interdisciplinary themes at Prisma, “Cities of the Future.”
+Let’s use as an example one of our interdisciplinary themes, “Cities of the Future.”
 In this theme, middle school learners explored the real-world challenge of sustainable urban development.
-Tackling this issue demands a collaborative approach involving various fields such as urban planning, architecture, ecology, economics, and technology.
-In our theme, by designing everything from model cities, eco-friendly buildings, and public art, kids learned concepts traditionally taught in science, social studies, and English, but applied it to the real-world problems of city planning.
+Tackling this issue involves fields such as urban planning, architecture, ecology, economics, and technology.
+By designing everything from model cities, eco-friendly buildings, and public art, kids learned concepts traditionally taught in science, social studies, and English, but applied to the real-world problems of city planning.

 Interdisciplinary learning has been championed by various organizations in education.
-Project Zero at Harvard Graduate School of Education focuses on interdisciplinary research, particularly in the arts and humanities, while High Tech High, a network of California-based charter schools, emphasizes a project-based pedagogy that encourages interdisciplinary teaching.
+Project Zero at Harvard Graduate School of Education focuses on interdisciplinary research in the arts and humanities, while High Tech High, a network of California-based charter schools, emphasizes a project-based pedagogy of interdisciplinary teaching.

-The London Interdisciplinary School, called “the most radical new university to open in decades,” has done away with traditional college majors in favor of learning through interdisciplinary units around real-world problems, like climate change, social media’s impact on health, or food waste.
+The London Interdisciplinary School, called “the most radical new university to open in decades,” has done away with traditional college majors in favor of interdisciplinary ones around real-world problems, like climate change, social media’s impact on health, or food waste.